Claudette Hauiti: Political career

 Following Aaron Gilmore's resignation, Hauiti replaced him as a list MP on 28 May 2013.

 In March 2014 she returned her parliamentary charge card to Parliamentary Services, after using it to pay for a Christmas trip to Australia.
 In April 2014 she breached parliament rules by employing her wife as an assistant in her electorate office.
 She said she was unaware of the rule and immediately terminated the employment after being made aware.

 Hauiti announced her resignation from politics on 22 July 2014, after having already been selected as the candidate for Kelston in the upcoming election.
-She was replaced by Chris Penk.
-She left Parliament prior to the election date to return to her private business.
+She was replaced by Chris Penk as National's Kelston candidate.

 Post-parliament

 In December 2014 and again in January 2015 Hauiti re-appeared in media when she was found to have spent approximately $23,000 on MP's expenses despite her known decision to stand down.

 Her second media appearance came when her sister had an employment-related dispute with Raukawa FM, a station formerly run by Hauiti as Strategic Advisor.